Guide

 Ontario Senior Homeowners' Property Tax Grant

-Note: The grant amount cannot exceed the property tax paid in 2023.
+Note: The grant amount cannot exceed the property tax paid.

 What You Should Know